Expungement / Sealing of Records

 Petitioning Required Agencies

 The Circuit Clerk will send out the Request to the agencies.
 Agencies have 60 days to file any objection.
 If no objection is filed, the court will review the Request.
 The defendant or attorney’s presence is not required.
 If the court allows the Request, a certified copy will be sent to the defendant or attorney filing the Request.

 If an objection is filed within the 60 days, a hearing date will be set at least 30 days after the objection is filed.
 This hearing will require the presence of the defendant or attorney.
 Notice of that court date will be sent by the Circuit Clerk to the defendant or attorney that filed the Request.

 Petition Not Granted by the Court

-If the court decides not to grant your petition, the Circuit Clerk will issue a refund of the state police fee and the fee for the certified copies of the court order.
-The filing fee and the Circuit Clerk admin fee are not refundable.
+If the court decides not to grant your Request, the Circuit Clerk will issue a refund of the state police fee and the fee for the certified copies of the court order.
+The filing fee is not refundable.
 Refund checks take 24 hours to process and can be mailed.
 If a refund is due, please make sure the Circuit Clerk has your current address.